Middle-aged woman with a cup in her hand

 Pelvic floor exercises

-Stress incontinence is a result of a weakened pelvic floor.
+Stress urinary incontinence is a result of a weakened pelvic floor.
 But your pelvic floor can be strengthened.
-Your pelvic floor is a system of muscles, nerves and ligaments that acts like a supportive basket for your bladder, uterus and anus.
+Your pelvic floor is a system of muscles, nerves and ligaments that acts like a supportive basket for your bladder, uterus, and anus.
 Kegel exercises involve flexing and releasing the muscles used to hold in urine so they get stronger.
-Performing kegel exercises three times a day as part of your daily routine will help to alleviate stress incontinence overtime.
-Here is a sample routine:
+Performing Kegel exercises three times a day as part of your daily routine will help to alleviate stress incontinence overtime.
+For example:

 • LONG SQUEEZES Tighten your pelvic floor muscles and hold for several seconds and then relax for the same length of time.
-Start with 5 seconds, and work your way up to 10 seconds as you get practice.
+Start with 5 seconds, and work your way up to 10 seconds as you advance your practice.

 • SHORT SQUEEZES Tighten your pelvic floor muscles for one second, then relax.